-At the risk of over-dramatising, It grieves me that there is even disagreement among sincere Christians on the right answer to this question.
+I thought the answer to this question was obvious.
+It should be.
+At the risk of over-dramatising, It really grieves me that there is even disagreement among sincere Christians on the right answer to this question.
 There shouldn’t be.
 Don’t get me wrong – I think that if an action is immoral then it is immoral for us all, whether we are Christians or not.
 There isn’t a separate set of moral facts for Christians.
 But Christians, it seems to me, have – in addition to the moral resources that everyone else has access to – moral teaching in Scripture and a clear call to pursue a holy life that should cry out to them that this way of acting is wrong.
 Until quite recently I acted on the assumption that committed Christians of the non-crazy sort would all immediately answer this question the same way.
 However, a recent discussion drove home again for me the fact that there exists a culture among some evangelicals (and among people in general, for that matter) that is deeply wedded to the notion of a personal right to violence as the default reaction to evil.
 At the risk of stereotyping, these people tend to be men rather than women, and they tend to be American.
 I make no judgement just now about why this is the case, but that is my anecdotal experience.
 As I have made quite clear in the past (and will again in the near future when I interact with the work of Preston Sprinkle), I am not a pacifist.
-That is a different issue.
-Setting aside the question of whether or not force against others is ever justified (I maintain that sometimes it is), let me lay the groundwork by re-tracing the steps that prompted me to make these comments.
+Setting aside the question of whether or not force against others is ever justified (I maintain that sometimes it is), let me lay the groundwork by re-tracing the steps that prompted me to make these comments, to minimise misunderstanding.

 Here’s the scenario that I was presented with, based on a news story: A father enters his son’s room and sees a young man – a man known to the family – sexually molesting his son.
 Immediately incensed, the father rushes in, grabs the young man and throws him to the floor.
 The young man knows that the gig is up and he does not flee or fight.
+He has no chance of winning against the father in a fight, and both he and the father know it.
 The father knows that there is no longer a threat to his son, but he is so angry that he does not care.
 He kicks and punches the man on the floor until he is badly battered, lying unconscious in a pool of his own blood.
 He then phones the police and tells them that he has beaten the man unconscious for them and they can come and collect him.

 There is no question as to whether or not the father knew that the man was guilty.
 He was caught red-handed.
 All parties to the discussion are agreed that the man did not bash the offender this way because it was necessary to defend his son.
 On this occasion the threat to his son was defused fairly easily and quickly (in fact my interlocutors believed that the mere presence of the father would have been enough to remove the threat of further harm to his son).
 All parties to the discussion agree that the man kicked and punched this man on the floor knowing that the man was now no significant threat to anybody, and that the father did this in order to exact revenge.
 The father was paying this man back for what he did.